 China is currently in the middle of one of history’s largest migrations – by 2020, an additional 300 million people are expected to move from the rural regions of central and western China to the eastern metropolises.
 Where rural roots of communities held strong in the past, urban centers unravel and reform connections between strangers from across the country’s provinces and cultures.
 As the masses reforge their idea of “community”, it will take time to reach the same level of trust and unity as that of the past.

 NGOs often help foster this forging of new relationships at the macro level by providing platforms, centers, and causes for people to care about.
 However, NGOs attempting to gain a foothold in China face several obstacles, from bureaucracy to policy barriers, to the little trust from the public – which is still hesitant about “charitable organizations” in the wake of the 2008 incident.
 NGO laws have the potential to make or break an organization’s potential for gaining public support.

 Check out this clip on starting a charity in China, from #AskTheCollective Episode 004:

-WHAT CHANGES ARE NEEDED TO FOSTER CHINA’S PHILANTHROPY?
+WHAT CHANGES ARE NEEDED TO FOSTER IMPROVED PHILANTHROPY IN CHINA?

-Ultimately, five key areas will need to see considerable shifts for China’s culture of philanthropy to thrive in 2017 and beyond.
+Ultimately, five key areas will need to see considerable shifts for philanthropy in China to thrive in 2017 and beyond.
 We all bear responsibility for achieving change – across stations, sectors, and industries.

-- Shift the top-down approach to philanthropy, and instead support voluntary giving of time, money, and effort at the individual level.
+- Shift the top-down approach to philanthropy in China, and instead support voluntary giving of time, money, and effort at the individual level.
 With China’s vast citizen base, stimulating the masses can promote exponential growth of active generosity for the country’s benefit.

 - Protect and support potential donors and volunteers through implementation of more Good Samaritan laws and increased positive reinforcement through tax incentives.